Abd-ul-Hannan/My-Coder/README.md

 ### 🗄️ Persistent Chat History (SQLite)
 Every conversation is automatically saved to a local SQLite database.
 Your history is always there when you come back — organized and searchable.

+### ☁️ Google Drive Backup (Optional)
+Want your chat history safe across devices?
+Sign in with your Google account and My-Coder will automatically sync and back up your entire chat history to your Google Drive — so you never lose a conversation, even if you switch machines.

 ---